IBM/openapi-validator/README.md

 <!-- tocstop -->

 ## Getting Started
 The validator analyzes your API definition and reports any problems within.
-The validator is highly customizable, and supports OpenAPI 3.0.x documents.
+The validator is highly customizable, and supports OpenAPI 3.0.x and 3.1.x documents.
 The tool also supports a number of rules from [Spectral](https://stoplight.io/open-source/spectral/).
 You can easily extend the tool with custom rules to meet your specific needs and ensure compliance to your standards.

 Get started by [installing the tool](#installation), then [run the tool](#usage) on your API definition.